enkidevs/curriculum/JavaScript/Ecmascript 2015/generators-and-promises.md

 * multi
 * then
 %exp
-The `all()` function returns a single promise that resolves when all other promises in the argument have resolved, or rejects with the first rejected promise's error.
+The `all()` function returns a single promise that resolves when all promises passed as an array in the arguments have resolved, or rejects with the first rejected promise's error.
 %

 ---